LBHackney-IT/lbhackney-it.github.io/docs/api-specifications/contracts_api.md

----
-id: contracts_api
-title: Contracts API
+# Contracts API
----
 ## Purpose

 The temporary housing platform requires an agreement in place which provides a model representing the details to enbable the use of the property by Hackney contractually.

 As part of our solution, we are proposing to develop the Contracts API.
 This API will be designed to keep the asset and people models clean and provide a link between these objects as well as holding all the contractual information between the parties.